 Once you’ve practiced your techniques in class, it will be time to work on the public.
 At Vicars, our student practicum takes the form of a minimum of 330 hours of supervised clinical experience over the course of the two-year program.
 This meets the curriculum requirements for full accreditation by the Canadian Massage Therapy Council for Accreditation.

 Real clients, real experience

-Our supervised student clinic experience is the backbone of the Vicars program.
-It allows you to get hundreds of hours of hands-on treatment experience in a supportive and educational environment.
+Our supervised student clinical experience is the backbone of the Vicars program.
+It offers you the opportunity to work hands-on with hundreds of clients and refine your skills in a supportive and educational environment.

-There is a trained supervisor at every clinic to give you support and direction.
-A normal shift consists of two 60-minute massages, and for each appointment you’ll conduct an assessment and perform a personalized treatment based on your client’s needs.
-You will gain valuable experience in practice management by taking or updating each client’s health history, and fully recording each treatment session for their file.
+There is an experienced RMT supervising at each clinic to give you support and direction.
+A normal shift consists of two client appointments, and for each appointment you’ll conduct an assessment and perform a personalized 60-minute treatment based on your client’s needs.
+You will gain valuable experience in practice management by maintaining detailed client records, assisting with clinic operations, and managing client relationships.

-Our clinics are very popular in the community, and you’ll have the opportunity to treat clients from all walks of life.
+Our clinics are very popular in the community, and you’ll have the opportunity to treat clients of different ages, backgrounds, and conditions.

-To offer you even more variety, the school regularly organizes outreach events during which students can earn clinical hours in a new setting.
+To offer you even more variety, the school regularly organizes outreach events during which students can earn clinical hours in an off-campus setting.
 We are careful only to choose events that provide a learning opportunity for students and that contribute to the community in a positive way.
 For example, you’ll often see our students at charity and sports events.

-One of the most exciting features of our program is the opportunity to work on members of the public as part of your in-class time!
+One of the most exciting features of our program is the opportunity to gain practical clinical experience as part of your in-class time!

 These special clinics take place during scheduled class days and are an opportunity to apply the skills you’re currently learning by working on real people with real conditions.
-These in-class clinics begin mid-way through first year and continue every month until graduation.
+In-class clinics begin mid-way through first year and continue every month until graduation.